rafael-savvides/aggregator/README.md

 # aggregator

-Functions for reading various personal data.
+R package for reading various personal datasets.
+To install, run `devtools::install()` in its directory.

 Supports data caching.

-To cache datasets:

-- `init_config()` creates a config file.
-- `edit_config()` opens the config file to add paths to raw data.
+- `init_config()` initializes a config json file for adding paths to datasets and adds its path to an environment variable.
 - `update_cache()` updates cached datasets listed in the config.

 To load cached datasets: